-If you are not sure of your status as a self-employed person, you should check with your local Human Resources and Skills Development Canada (HRSDC) office or with CRA.
+If you are not sure of your status as a self-employed person, you should check with your local Service Canada Centre or the Canada Revenue Agency.

-Natural concern for investment
+Natural Concern for Investment

-People who have no direct involvement or participation in the running of the business, and who just have a "natural concern" for their investment would not necessarily be considered selfemployed.
+People who have no direct involvement or participation in the running of the business but do have a natural concern for their investment would not necessarily be considered self-employed.

-Mere ownership of all or part of a business does not prove that a person is self-employed.
+Ownership of all or part of a business does not prove that a person is self-employed.
 Self-employment is based on a person's actual activities in the business.

-Minor in extent
+Minor in Extent

-If your self-employment activity is so "minor in extent" that the average person would not consider it the main means of making a living, you might not be counted as working a "full working week."
+If your self-employment activity is so minor in extent that the average person would not consider it the main means of making a living, you might not be counted as working a full working week.
 As a result, you could be entitled to EI.

 To be entitled to benefits, self-employed people must show that they are actually unemployed for each week they claim.
-Generally, a self-employed person is regarded as working a full week, is not unemployed and so cannot collect EI.
-(For EI purposes, a "full working week" is at least the same number of hours worked by other regular workers in that occupation.)
+Generally, a self-employed person is regarded as working a full week, is not unemployed and therefore cannot collect EI.
+(For EI purposes, a full working week is at least the same number of hours worked by other regular workers in that occupation.)

-If you are a self-employed farmer or own part of a farming business, and farming is your main means of living, you are not normally entitled to EI benefits during the period April 1 - September 30 because you are considered as working a "full working week" on the farm, regardless of your employment activities off the farm.
-However, because the farming sector is unique, during the period between the week of October 1 and the week of the following March 31, you may be entitled to benefits based on the loss of an off-the-farm job.
+If you are a self-employed farmer or own part of a farming business, and farming is your main means of living, normally, you are not entitled to EI benefits during the period April 1 - September 30.
+During that time you are considered as working a full working week on the farm, regardless of your employment activities off the farm.
+However, because the farming sector is unique, during the period between the week of October 1 and the week following March 31, you may be entitled to benefits based on the loss of an off-the-farm job.
 As with any other self-employed business person, your activities on the farm must be considered minor in extent.